Class Action Lawyers Belleville, IL

-A class action is a lawsuit filed on behalf of a large group of injured parties (collectively referred to as a “class”).
-All members of the class are treated as one plaintiff, and there is a class representative, an individual or group of individuals who stand-in for the rest of the class.
-These types of cases have become increasingly common, and most consumers have received notices of class actions in recent years.
-If you have suffered an injury and the economic loss is too small to bring an individual lawsuit, it is best to discuss your case with a seasoned class action attorney as soon as possible.
+A class action is a lawsuit filed by a large group of injured parties (collectively called a “class”).
+All class members are treated as one plaintiff.
+There is a class representative, an individual or group of individuals who stand in for the rest of the class.

-What is a Class Action Lawsuit?
+Contact UsWhat is a Class Action Lawsuit?

 Types of Class Action Lawsuits